ncsu-landscape-dynamics/popsborder/docs/use_cases.md

 Using a given inspection protocol, would we successfully intercept a newly emerging pest?
-In this case, we would modify the parameters that control how contamiantion in consignments from certain origin countries are added based on another model projecting an emerging pest.
+In this case, we would modify the parameters that control how contamination in consignments from certain origin countries are added based on another model projecting an emerging pest.

 ## Generate synthetic F280 records